robcarver17/skipperman/docs/edit_qualification_tick_help.md

 ## Add a new tick item

-To add a new tick item for a substage, enter it's name under 'New tick item for sub-stage ...' and click 'Add'.
+To add a new tick item for a substage, enter it's name under 'New tick item for sub-stage ...' and click `Add`.